elliotdickison/js-app-starter/README.md

-# JavaScript App Starter
+# JavaScript App Starter Kit

-This is a template for universal ("isomorphic") javascript web applications.
+This is a starter kit for universal react/redux javascript web applications.
 This is very much a work in progress.
 I'm also not necessarily recommending this setup.
 I'm still learning many of these tools and don't know how to use them or how I feel about them*.

 \* Update: React, Redux, and Babel are the cat's pajamas, the bee's knees, and the dog's galoshes.